Judge in Georgia election interference case quashes some charges against Trump

 McAfee quashed counts 2, 5, 6, 23, 28 and 38 — all of which focus on alleged efforts by the defendants to solicit public officials, including the Georgia secretary of state and members of the Georgia House and Senate, to violate their oaths of office.

 The indictment alleges that defendants pressured these officials to "unlawfully appoint presidential electors" or "unlawfully influence the certified election returns."
-At the heart of the indictment are efforts by Trump and his allies to overturn Joe Biden's narrow victory in Georgia in 2020.
+Prosecutors cite when Trump lawyer Rudy Giuliani called on state lawmakers to convene a special session to overturn Georgia's election result or when Trump called Secretary of State Brad Raffensperger and asked him to find 11,780 votes.

 McAfee wrote that when prosecutors alleged that the defendants violated their oaths to the Georgia Constitution and the U.S. Constitution, that charge was so broad that it would be impossible for defendants to prepare a defense.